 With a $180,000 grant from the National Cancer Institute (NCI), the Fishmans moved west to San Diego, hired five employees, leased space in a vacant building, and constructed laboratory equipment out of spare parts.
 It was a modest beginning for what was destined to become an NCI-designated basic research cancer center, a world-class medical research institute, and a world-class medical research institute with an accredited graduate school.

-While SBP’s roots are in cancer research, our focus has expanded over the years to include neuroscience, immunology, metabolic disorders, stem cell research, drug discovery technologies and rare childhood diseases.
+While SBP’s roots are in cancer research, our focus has expanded over the years to include neuroscience, immunology, stem cell research, drug discovery technologies and rare childhood diseases.

 Philanthropy has played a major role in our growth and expansion.
 Donations from the Whittaker Corporation and the California Foundation enabled us to acquire a five-acre site on the La Jolla mesa.
 Generous donations from philanthropists and the Institute’s namesakes—T. Denny Sanford, Malin and Roberta Burnham and Conrad Prebys—have helped to ensure SBP’s path forward.